vikastaank/himalaya-aqua/README.md

 # himalaya-aqua

-Dashboard system to control data published on an e-commerce type website.
+A simple website-dashboard for an e-commerce based website, customer can manage the data to be published on the website right from the dashboard panel.